-Looking for some high end merchandise?
+Looking for some high-end merchandise?
 We’ve got plenty.
-Looking for some rare bohemian finds?
-We’ve got that, too.
+Looking for rare bohemian finds?
+We’ve got those, too.
 You just have to know where to look.
+Luckily, we do.

 One of our more “bohemian” shopping districts, the Drive features one-of-a-kind shops, colourful locals and an expressive edge unlike anything else.

 Located in the West End, Davie Street is home to our vibrant gay community and colourful shops with everything from home furnishings to adult curios.